Scenario for Limiting Future Warming

 - Defining the threshold for DAI with the climate is a value judgment, as much as a scientific one.
-The European Union has defined 2°C warming relative to pre-industrial conditions to be the threshold of DAI (and this has been adopted in the recent Paris agreement).
-Use the zero-dimensional EBM with the standard, i.e., mid-range values of the gray body parameters (and default settings for solar constant and albedo) to estimate the concentration for which we would achieve such warming when equilibrium is reached.
+The European Union has defined 2°C warming relative to pre-industrial conditions to be the threshold of DAI (and this has been adopted in the recent Paris Agreement).
+Use a zero-dimensional EBM with the standard, i.e., mid-range values of the gray body parameter (and default settings for solar constant and albedo) to estimate the concentration for which we would achieve such warming when equilibrium is reached.
 [Hint: you looked at such calculations in Lesson 4, and the gray body parameter here is term "B".
 Specifically, please look at PS#3, Question 4, part c.]

 - As discussed above, where we choose to set our emissions limits is also a matter of risk management.
 How risk averse are we?
 Let us assume that we want to limit the chance of exceeding DAI to only 5%, which is a typical threshold used in risk abatement strategies.
-Let us also assume that the low end and high end IPCC sensitivities define our best estimate of the 90% confidence interval for climate sensitivity, that is, there is a 5% chance that the true sensitivity is lower than the low end value, and a 5% chance that the true sensitivity is higher than the high end value.
-Now, revisit the calculation that you did in Step 1, and use high-end setting of the gray body parameter (i.e., increase by 50% term "B" used for mid-range) to calculate the resulting CO2 concentration.
+Now, revisit the calculation that you did in Step 1, and use a high-end setting of the gray body parameter (i.e., increase by 50% term "B" used for mid-range) to calculate the resulting CO2 concentration.
 This is the highest concentration that we can reach and still keep the chance of exceeding DAI below 5%.

-- (3) You may change the rate of decline in energy intensity (measured in Watts per dollar) through new technology and/or the improvement of existing technology.
-You are permitted to change this value by 100% form its default setting of -1% per year, that is you can choose a value within the range of 0 to -2 % per year.
+- You may change the rate of decline in energy intensity (measured in Watts per dollar) through new technology and/or the improvement of existing technology.
+You are permitted to change this value by 100% from its default setting of -1% per year, that is, you can choose a value within the range of 0 to -2 % per year.

 - As you write up your results, please discuss the reasoning that you used in arriving at the various choices for the factors in the Kaya identity, i.e., provide justification for why your choices reflect plausible policies that governments could in principle implement to achieve the necessary reductions.
 If your projections depart from what might be expected based on an extrapolation of past historic trends, provide some justification.
 Your discussion here might, for example, be guided by the plot of the required amounts of carbon-free energy to meet the requirements of your scenario, which is provided by the Kaya calculator tool.
 You will probably want to do some additional background reading.
 A good place to start would be the original 2001 IPCC report on SRES scenarios: Special Report on Emissions Scenarios.

-- Save your word processing document as either a Microsoft Word or PDF file in the following format:
+- Save your word processing document as either a Microsoft Word or PDF file and upload to the appropriate location in Canvas.

 Submitting your work